-Type of Financial Intermediaries: guarantee intermediaries such as financial institutions (including alternative lenders), guarantee institutions, National Promotional Banks or Institutions, education providers, providing Debt Financing2 directly or indirectly to final recipients, meeting at least one of the Product Eligibility Criteria from Skills & Education Guarantee.
+Type of Financial Intermediaries: guarantee intermediaries such as financial institutions (including alternative lenders), guarantee institutions, National Promotional Banks and Institutions, education providers, providing debt financing2 directly or indirectly to final recipients meeting at least one of the product eligibility criteria from Skills and Education Guarantee.

-Type of Final Recipients: Natural persons, SMEs (including Micro Enterprises), Small Midcaps and Small Public Enterprises.
+Type of Final recipients: Natural persons, SMEs (including Micro Enterprises), Small Midcaps, and Small Public Enterprises.

-Country(-ies) of implementation of the operation: Sub-Projects are expected to materialise primarily, but not exclusively, in Spain, Germany, Lithuania, Croatia, Luxembourg and Greece.
+Country(-ies) of implementation of the operation: Sub-Projects are expected to materialise primarily, but not exclusively, in Spain, Italy, Latvia, Portugal, Germany and Romania.